 - Horseshoe Bend Park – a section of the Settlement, including the Gem and the PS Pyap wharf, will be opened up to the public with the creation of this new park.

-- Lower Murray Inn pontoon– a floating pontoon, walkway and stage will be installed on the river at the Lower Murray Inn, further cementing the Inn as a premier entertainment venue.
+- Lower Murray Inn deck – a multi-purpose deck will be installed on the riverbank at the Lower Murray Inn, further cementing the Inn as a premier entertainment venue.

 A $2.8 million State and Federal government contribution has been combined with $770,000 from Swan Hill Rural City Council, $30,000 from Swan Hill Incorporated and $250,000 from the Friends of the Pioneer Settlement.